For any tropers who feel this way... You Are Not Alone. There are numbers you can call. Please, talk to someone.

 Despite what many works may lead you to believe, suicide is a serious and extremely sensitive topic even with teenagers—the trouble is sorting out the hormonal and Wangst-ridden teens from the ones who are genuinely suffering.
 This can be hard to do since many have little to no knowledge of psychology, and the warning signs are much more nuanced and variable than what the media portrays.
 The pervasive mishandling of the issue, especially by Hollywood, leads to many deaths that could have been prevented if the proper measures had been taken.
 However, this page is not the end-all guide to diagnosis: This will merely debunk the common misconceptions surrounding suicide, as well as shed light on the reasons for them.

-It should be noted that depression is by far the leading reason behind suicide, which is why this page will also discuss the symptoms of depression.
-This makes it even harder for average people to differentiate between the two, but whether the person is actually suicidal does not make their condition any less serious: If left untreated, a depressed person may consider suicide anyway if they believe that nobody cares enough to confront them about it.
+It should be noted that depression is one of the leading reasons behind suicide, which is why this page will also discuss the symptoms of depression.
+If left untreated, a depressed person may consider suicide anyway if they believe that nobody cares enough to confront them about it.

 Depression can be either situational or chronic, and is sometimes linked to family history.
 Cultural views of depression are naturally quite negative, but the specific kind of negativity varies: Western societies view it as a condition that requires support and professional aid, while Eastern societies (in particular central Asia) either do not see it as serious, or they consider it a stigma and actively refuse to deal with it.
 Japan in particular has the combination of stigmatizing depression while viewing suicide in a positive light, and as such has the ninth-highest suicide rate in the world.